-Thus we instead work with the notion of homologically dissipated groups introduced above: we are able to show, via homological stability arguments, that the mapping class groups $\operatorname{Map}(\mathfrak{B}(\Sigma))$ are homologically dissipated, and hence acyclic by Proposition 2.7.
-The key difference between the hypotheses of Proposition A.4 (homotopy-dissipated groups are acyclic) and of Proposition 2.7 (homologically dissipated groups are acyclic) is the following.
-In the former, we require G to admit an exhaustion by subgroups G_i defined by restricting the support of homeomorphisms, and each G_i admits a dissipator $[\rho_i] \in G$.
-In the latter, we require G to have just a single subgroup H defined by restricting the support of homeomorphisms, whose inclusion into G induces isomorphisms on homology, and which admits a dissipator $[\varphi] \in G$.1 In other words, the condition that $H \subset G$ is a homology isomorphism replaces the requirement that we have a whole family of subgroups (equipped with dissipators) limiting to G.
+Thus we instead work with the notion of homologically dissipated groups introduced above - which in turn leads to the use of homological stability arguments.
+The key difference between the notions of (homotopy-)dissipated groups and homologically dissipated groups is the following.
+In the former, G admits an exhaustion by subgroups G_i defined by restricting the support of homeomorphisms, and each G_i admits a dissipator $[\rho_i] \in G$.
+In the latter, G has just a single subgroup H defined by restricting the support of homeomorphisms, which admits a dissipator $[\varphi] \in G$ and whose inclusion into G induces isomorphisms on homology.
+In other words, the condition that $H \subset G$ is a homology isomorphism replaces the requirement that we have a whole family of subgroups (equipped with dissipators) limiting to G.